ArnabTechiee/depthwizard/README.md

 uvicorn app:app --host 0.0.0.0 --port 8000
 ```

 Open `http://localhost:8000`.
-Drag in a GeoTIFF, PNG or JPG; the six pipeline
+Drag in a GeoTIFF, PNG or JPG; the pipeline
 stages run in a background job with live progress, and the result opens
 directly in the 3D viewer.